garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Create Tendril
+Category: Create Eye

 When cast: Place a CHARGE on this spell.

-Sacrifice: If at same location as another mage's TENDRIL, you may sacrifice a charge to place a TENDRIL at that mage's location.
+Sacrifice: If at same location as another mage's EYE, you may sacrifice a charge to place a EYE at that mage's location.

 ### Sneak Attack
 ```